The Best Candy Store in Every State

 Welcome to Nashville’s sweetest secret: the Goo Goo Cluster.
 It’s a blissful bite of chocolate, caramel, peanuts and marshmallow nougat.
 And at Goo Goo Shop, they even offer classes where you’ll make your own crunchy cluster.

 Even when it comes to candy, Texas stays true to its catchphrase.
 Big Top Candy Shop is proof that everything really is bigger in the Lonestar State, with thousands of treats from around the world and an old-fashioned soda fountain.

 Hatch Family Chocolates, Salt Lake City

 Shop for the best hand-dipped chocolate at Hatch Family Chocolates, where the name really does say it all.
 The shop uses chocolate-making techniques that have been passed down over four Hatch generations for candies that are irresistible.

 Middlebury Sweets, Middlebury

-Come hungry to Middlebury Sweets, the largest candy store in Vermont, where they have more than 1300 different types of candy.
+Come hungry to Middlebury Sweets, the best candy store in Vermont, where they have more than 1300 different types of candy.
 Plus, the Vermont-made maple syrup and maple candy are a must-try!
 The store is located near a candy-themed Middlebury Sweets Motel, too.